micro/go-proxy/README.md

 # Go Proxy [![License](https://img.shields.io/:license-apache-blue.svg)](https://opensource.org/licenses/Apache-2.0) [![GoDoc](https://godoc.org/github.com/micro/go-proxy?status.svg)](https://godoc.org/github.com/micro/go-proxy)

-Go Proxy provides the ability to create proxy aware Go Micro services.
+Go Proxy is a library for creating micro proxies.

 ## Overview

 Go Micro is a distributed systems framework for client/server communication.
-It handles the details around discovery, fault tolerance, etc as a library but this may not make sense at scale.
-The Go Proxy library enables handing off these concerns to a proxy or "service mesh".
+It handles the details around discovery, fault tolerance, etc. We may want to leverage this in broader ecosystems that use standard http or offload a number of requirements.

-Go Proxy let's us create proxied versions of Go Micro services.

 ## Features

 - **Single Backend Router** - Enable the single backend router to proxy directly to your local app.
-The proxy allows you to set a router which serves your protocol.
+The proxy allows you to set a router which serves your protocol e.g. http, grpc.

 - **Protocol Aware Handler** - Set a request handler which speaks your protocol to make outbound RPC requests.